RiyaBhaskar12/Automating-Keithley-Source-Meter/README.md

 # Sourcerer ( A Sourcemeter Magician )

-CS 258 Software Engineering Project <br />
+Internship Project <br />
-Course Instructor : Dr. Abhishek Srivastava <br />

-This is a software to assist Dr. Somaditya Sen in his on-going project which<br /> facilitates the studying of electrical and thermal properties of a material <br />using the Keithley Sourcemeter.
+This is a software to assist Dr. Sachin in his on-going project which<br /> facilitates the studying of electrical and thermal properties of a material <br />using the Keithley Sourcemeter.
 However, the software can be<br /> used by any general Sourcemeter users for simple measurement experiments. <br />